opencv/opencv/modules/matlab/README.md

 Importantly, the mex compiler includes the `mxarray.hpp`, `bridge.hpp` and `map.hpp` files from the `opencv/modules/matlab/include` directory. `mxarray.hpp` defines a `MxArray` class which wraps Matlab's `mxArray*` type in a more friendly OOP-syle interface. `bridge.hpp` defines a `Bridge` class which is able to perform type conversions between Matlab types and std/OpenCV types.
 It can be extended with new definitions using the plugin interface described in that file.

+The compiler relies upon a proxy object called `compile.proxy` to determine when the generated sources are out of date and need to be re-compiled.

 **Install the files (install)**
-At install time, the mex files are put into place and their linkages updated.
+At install time, the mex files are put into place at `${CMAKE_INSTALL_PREFIX}/matlab` and their linkages updated.

 Jinja2
 ------
-Jinja2 is a powerful templating engine, similar to python's builtin `string.Template` class but implementing the model-view-controller paradigm:
+Jinja2 is a powerful templating engine, similar to python's builtin `string.Template` class but implementing the model-view-controller paradigm.
+For example, a trivial view could be populated as follows:

 **view.py**